testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.3.4
 Released: 2016-08-08

-* [NEW] Adaptive screenshot interval, when TestFairy detects heavy work on the UI thread, it increases the screenshot interval so your app can run smoothly.
+* [NEW] Adaptive screenshot interval - When heavy work detected on the UI thread, screenshot interval is increased automatically.

 ### Version 1.3.3